Powerball Results: 1 ticket in Fla. nets $394M jackpot after winning numbers drawing

 -Drawings take place every Wednesday and Saturday at 10:59 p.m.
 ET.

--Jackpots start at $40 million and increase by at least $10 million per draw until the jackpot is one
+-Jackpots start at $40 million and increase by at least $10 million per draw until the jackpot is won

 -Odds of winning the jackpot prize are 1 in 292.2 million